rhdowney/symari/clueless-server/docs/playerSuggestionREADME.md

 Privacy notes
 - Revealed card should only be visible to the suggester and optionally to the disprover (not to others).
-- If the front end cannot display private messages, consider returning an opaque token and require the client to request the revealed card via a secure channel.

 Error handling
 - If validator fails: send ServerMessage.error("INVALID", reason).